 A virtual brainstorm is a discussion between members of a group who are working from different locations.
 The purpose of virtual brainstorming is to come up with new ideas and find resolutions to problems.
 Teams typically use set up a time to brainstorm at the beginning of new projects and campaigns to kickstart the planning process.
 Brainstorms can be held in-office, remotely, or with hybrid teams.

 Have you ever experienced a virtual meeting where you could never figure out the right moment to talk?
 You either kept accidentally all speaking at once, or you waited and thus experienced an excruciatingly long and awkward silence.
 It's not done intentionally – if you don't have video (or good video) it's simply because participants can't see each other's facial expressions.
-Facial expressions and body language make up 55% of communication.

 And thus without good video, you're only getting half the context.
 Make sure your video conferencing setup has dynamic video and audio.
 That way, the meeting is remote-inclusive and remote callers can easily follow along.
 It's the most important step to a successful brainstorming session.